cgassman/learn-to-code/README.md

 # learn-to-code
-Repository with code snippets and coding exercises to improve my coding skills
+Repository with code snippets and coding exercises to improve coding skills